Are Nike shoes overpriced?

 Analyst Summary

-Nike appeared as the primary subject and first named brand, framed as Innovative, Premium, Comfort-focused, supported by 7 sources including owned domains.
+Nike was the first brand mentioned in this category answer, framed as Innovative, Performance-led, Premium, with 4 sources including owned domains.

 Directness